 In 2003 we welcomed a new director, Jeremy Tustin (Cowell) who joined the Young Generation at the age of seven.
 He trained professionally at Mountview Theatre School and, since graduating, appeared in numerous West End, touring and rep. seasons and has been responsible for a number of caods and Young Gen successes.
 2009 saw Sallie Warrington make her ‘director-debut’ for caods with Chess, alongside our own Patrick Tucker as Musical Director.
 Sallie trained at the London Studio Centre then went on to have a successful career as a professional dancer.
 She is now a much sought after Director and Choreographer.

 2010 was the Society’s 90th anniversary year and, amongst our celebrations we presented the wonderful Fiddler on the Roof, once again under the direction of Ray Jeffery but this time with the versatile Stuart Woolner, Jesus in Jesus Christ Superstar acting as Musical Director.
 We were proud to have been chosen to stage one of the first amateur productions of Disney’s fabulous Beauty and the Beast – a great challenge, with Ray at his very best, and a fitting finale to our anniversary year.
-Ray Jeffery, whose career in the theatre now encompasses four decades, has worked throughout the UK, Ireland and further afield, where his name has become synonymous with spectacular, large scale productions.
-He has directed and choreographed nearly seventeen hundred musicals, operas and pantomimes, and also tutors day and weekend workshops and summer schools.
+Ray Jeffery, whose career in the theatre now encompasses five decades, has worked throughout the UK, Ireland and further afield, where his name has become synonymous with spectacular, large scale productions.

 From classical to contemporary, we always deliver an eclectic mix of musicals.
 Regional premieres rub shoulders with time-honoured favourites – heart-warming Annie alongside the spell-binding Witches of Eastwick.
-Hot off the London West End and Broadway stages, our recent shows include Sister Act, Legally Blonde, All Shook Up and Dirty Rotten Scoundrels, all being nominated and successful in winning a clutch of NODA (National Operatic & Dramatic Association) East Region awards for Best Musical.
-Most recently also attaining Chelmsford City Council’s Panic Award, a celebration of local live entertainment for My Fair Lady.
+Hot off the London West End and Broadway stages, our recent shows include Top Hat, Anything Goes, Dirty Rotten Scoundrels and Kipps, the new Half a Sixpence Musical – with our own ‘triple-threat’ performer, and accomplished Director & Choreographer for numerous Essex societies Claire Carr marking her inaugural production for caods.

-caods’ continued top-drawer productions and performances give us stand-out from a plethora of ‘production-line’ groups and societies.
-Our centenary season showcased Andrew Lloyd Webber & Tim Rice’s thrilling Evita; ogre-sized enjoyment for all the family with Shrek The Musical.
 Keep an eye out for future shows on the Current Show and Next Show pages.
-For a trip down memory lane check out our Past Shows, all the way back to 1920!
+For a trip down memory lane check out our Past Shows, all the way back to 1920 !